Comparing Electricity Providers in South Australia

 Your tariffs can affect how much you have to pay each quarter.
 Time-of-use tariffs, for example, come with different rates depending on when you use power.
 In peak times, like in the early evening, the rates might be higher because there’s more demand, compared to late at night when most people are in bed.
 There are also single-rate tariffs, which have a flat rate, and demand tariffs, which look at how intensely you use electricity, among others.

 If you’re on a time-of-use tariff, a smart meter will be a game changer.
-Unlike manual meters, these collect usage readings every half hour so you can get more accurate billing.
+Unlike manual meters, these generally collect usage readings every half hour so you can get more accurate billing.

 Solar feed-in tariffs